 PARTICIPATING IN VILLAGE HOME CLASSES

-Day Program families have priority registration and learners can register for classes on other days in the schedule, and they pay the per-class tuition rate for those.
-Rules about unattended children on campus (must be in a class, or have a parent on campus) will apply on those days.
+Day Program families have priority registration and can register for a la carte classes on other days at the regular per-class tuition rate.
+Village Home rules about unattended children on campus (must be in a class, have a parent on campus, or have a gap exception) apply.

 ABOUT VILLAGE HOME